burntcouch/hy_millif/README.md

 Needless to say it is no longer 100% 'classic', according to AGSB's interpretation of Forth design standards.

-One of the most difficult flaws in the original source, is that AGSB assumes that the zero page and the page for the TIB (text input buffer at
+One of the most difficult issues with the original source, is that AGSB assumes that the zero page and the page for the TIB (text input buffer at
-$0400, labeled INBUF in this version).
+$0400, labeled INBUF in this version) to be preset to $00.
 He also expected the zero-page area ($E0-$FF) used for most of the variables in this version to start at zero....

 So I wrote a routine (since I was using a ROM routine to copy the Forth